zaari/garta/README.md

 [![Travis Build Status](https://travis-ci.org/zaari/garta.svg?branch=master)](https://travis-ci.org/zaari/garta)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-Garta is going to be a GPX viewer, analyzer and editor for [GTK+ 3](http://www.gtk.org/) toolkit (used by e.g. [GNOME 3 desktop environment](https://www.gnome.org/gnome-3/) on [Linux operating system](https://en.wikipedia.org/wiki/Linux)) and is written in [Rust programming language](https://www.rust-lang.org/en-US/).
+Garta is going to be a GPX viewer, analyzer and editor for [GTK+ 3](http://www.gtk.org/) toolkit (used by e.g. [GNOME 3 desktop environment](https://www.gnome.org/gnome-3/) on [GNU/Linux operating system](https://en.wikipedia.org/wiki/Linux)) and is written in [Rust programming language](https://www.rust-lang.org/en-US/).
 Currently the application allows you to explore tile-based world maps.
 GPX loading will be implemented with release [0.2.0](https://github.com/zaari/garta/milestone/2) and saving with release 0.3.0.
+In the future KML and other formats may be supported too, at least by letting importing/exporting them.

 * [Road Map](RoadMap.md)
 * [Change Log](ChangeLog.md)